edwardespinoza/supersimplestockmarket/README.md

-# Assignment – Super Simple Stock Market
+# Super Simple Stock Market

 ##Requirements
 1. The Global Beverage Corporation Exchange is a new stock market trading in drinks companies.